uchennaponuigbo/Bookmark-Form/README.md

 # Bookmark-Form
-A Window Form Application that can save your websites (or other text) to a text file
+This is a Window Form Application that allows you to save your favorite websites (or other text) to a text file without the need to use your web browser's bookmark bar